-Scarborough Health Network (SHN) is closely monitoring the outbreak of 2019 Novel Coronavirus (2019-nCoV) in Wuhan, China that began in December 2019.
+Scarborough Health Network (SHN) is closely monitoring the outbreak of 2019 Novel Coronavirus (2019-nCoV) in Hubei Province (Wuhan), China that began in December 2019.
 Symptoms include fever, cough, and shortness of breath.

 The risk to people in Ontario is considered low, but precautionary measures are in place across our health network to ensure the safety of our patients,

 A new program at Scarborough Health Network (SHN) is encouraging patients to take an active lead in their care.
 For nephrology patient Joseph Munroe, that means a newfound sense of pride in taking a first-hand role in managing his kidney disease.